St Mary's Church, Wollaton Park: List of incumbents

+Controversies

+In December 2024, a Bishop Disciplinary Tribunal found that the Revd Henry Curran's conduct was unbecoming or inappropriate to the office and work of a clerk in Holy Orders.
+The Tribunal noted various mitigating factors, and ruled that he could continue in his ministry (which had now moved to another church), but should be trained and supervised by an experienced Priest for two years.

 Features

 It contains a font which is modelled on the 12th century one from Lenton Priory now in Holy Trinity Church, Lenton.

 Organ

 The organ was built by J. W. Walker & Sons Ltd in 1938.
 The instrument has been erected in a divided position at the west end of the church, the detached console being placed at rear of the choir stalls on the south side of the chancel.